hardl/fundamental-ngx-sample-apps/README.md

 2. Run npm install
 3. Run `ng serve` in the root.
 4. Navigate to `http://localhost:4200/`.
+5. For the luigi app, go to `http://localhost:4200/assets/luigi.html`.

 The application will automatically reload if you change any of the source files.